Have you been wondering if building a new home vs. buying a resale home is right for you?

-- Call your Realtor and provide them with the list of needs and wants you created in Step 2.
-They should be able to provide you with a list of homebuilders to start your search.
+- Call me, your local Realtor, and provide a list of needs and wants you created in Step 2.
+We can provide you with a list of homebuilders to start your search.

 - Perform a Google search for homebuilders in your area.

 - Review your local Home Builders Association Member Directory.
 Home Builders Association of Greater Kansas City

 - Drive around to new subdivisions that are currently still under construction.
 Stop by the model home’s office to learn about the neighborhood homebuilders and review their floor-plans.
 Avoid this common mistake!…If you choose to visit new construction subdivisions without your Realtor then you will need to let the builder’s Realtor know that you are already represented by your own agent.
 Your Realtor should definitely be with you before you start negotiations or sign any contracts, even a lot reservation.